julesjazz/grapefruitlab/content/print/pity-fear.md

 **Mia:**
 What?!
 Wait, really?
 You’ve all seen it?
 Yeah, there she is, just naked.

 Erin thinks she looks like me.
 That’s funny, right?
 Erin’s my partner.
-One of my partners. *The naked truth*, I guess.
+One of my partners.
+That was before I cut my hair. *The naked truth*, I guess.
 That’s a phrase.
 Oh, shit!
 That’s private!
 You don’t need to see me like that.
 Gross.
 It’s not that kind of a show.

 **Josie:**
 Maybe Erin just thinks you’re angry all the time?